team-eternity/eternity/docs/readme.txt

   * Added UDMF sector "phasedlight", "lightsequence" and "lightseqalt" boolean fields, because ExtraData supports adding them individually, without resorting to the "special" field.

+  * Added some UDMF-exclusive fields to ExtraData: linedef portalid and sector portalid.floor and portalid.ceiling, so that Portal_Define doesn't require UDMF any longer.

+  * Now ExtraData mapthings also support names in the "special" field, just like linedefs.
+It was badly missing.

+  * F_SKY1 now when applied on middle textures has the same effect as floor and ceiling skies.

+  * EMAPINFO skyDelta and sky2Delta now accept fractional values.
+It was appropriate to add this because an ACS function already supports fixed-point for changing these states.

+    Currently legacy Hexen MAPINFO doesn't have it however.

+  Portals and Polyobjects

   * Inconsistent linked portals between separate sector islands are now supported!
 This means you can now place "wormholes" in the map without